-141.1634 Financial review commission; creation; powers, duties, functions, and responsibilities; budgeting, procurement, personnel, and related management functions.
+141.1634 Financial review commission; creation; powers, duties, functions, and responsibilities; budgeting, procurement, personnel, and related management functions; qualified school district.

 Sec.
-4. A financial review commission is created within the department of treasury for each qualified city.
+4. (1) Except as provided in subsection (2), a financial review commission is created within the department of treasury for each qualified city and each qualified school district.
 Except as otherwise provided in this act, a commission shall exercise its powers, duties, functions, and responsibilities under this act independently of the state treasurer.
 The budgeting, procurement, personnel, and related management functions of a commission shall be performed under the direction and supervision of the state treasurer.